A timeline of Charlie Kirk's assassination and the arrest of a suspect

 Sept.
 11

-7:55 p.m.: The FBI said it was looking for a “person of interest” and released a series of photos showing the person wearing a hat, sunglasses, a long-sleeve black shirt, and a backpack.
+7:55 p.m.: The FBI says it is looking for a “person of interest” and releases a series of photos showing the person wearing a hat, sunglasses, a long-sleeve black shirt and a backpack.

-Police released video of the person racing across the roof of the building from where authorities say the shot was fired, dropping down to the ground and walking off campus.
+Police release video of the person racing across the roof of the building from where authorities say the shot was fired, dropping down to the ground and walking off campus.

-At some point that evening, a family member of Robinson's reached out to a family friend who contacted authorities with information that Robinson had confessed or implied that he carried out the shooting, Utah Gov. Spencer Cox said Friday.
+Exact time unknown: Robinson’s mother recognizes him when authorities release a picture of the suspect and his parents confront him, according to charging documents.

+The family persuades him to meet with a family friend who is a retired sheriff’s deputy, who persuades Robinson to turn himself in, according to court documents.

 Sept.
 12

-8:05 a.m.: Authorities announce that 22-year-old Tyler Robinson from Utah is in custody in Kirk's shooting.
-Robinson was booked into Utah County Jail.
+8:05 a.m.: Authorities announce that Robinson is in custody in Kirk's shooting.
+He is booked into Utah County Jail.

-Around 10:20 a.m.: A probable cause statement outlines the evidence gathered against Robinson, who was arrested on suspicion of aggravated murder, felony discharge of a weapon causing serious bodily injury, and obstruction of justice.
-All are state felony charges and aggravated murder carries the possibility of the death penalty.
-Formal charges are expected early next week.
+Around 10:20 a.m.: A probable cause statement outlines the evidence gathered against Robinson, who was arrested on suspicion of aggravated murder, felony discharge of a weapon causing serious bodily injury and obstruction of justice.
+All are state felony charges, and aggravated murder carries the possibility of the death penalty.